 This course is studied online over around 50 hours at your own pace.
 It is designed to support the training needs of education support staff, teaching assistants and parents in order to improve the quality of learning opportunities available to children and young people with visual impairment.
 You will receive "light touch" tutorial support, and do not need to be working with blind or partially sighted learners to complete the course.

-LOOK are offering a series of regular webinars for families of children with vision impairment, and also online groups for children and young people.
+LOOK are offering a series of regular webinars for families of children with vision impairment, parallel sessions for professionals and also online groups for children and young people.

 RNIB Bookshare is a free online service that provides accessible textbooks and resources for learners with sight loss, dyslexia, dyspraxia, autism and qualifying physical impairments.